 - '• Direct cash WFP has partnered with several Financial Service Providers (FSPs) including local banks, mobile money operators (ABMMC, Etisalat), and remittance exchange companies (Western Union).
 All FSPs go through a strict due diligence process and are vetted against the UN sanctions list. - '• Value vouchers WFP has partnered with Azizi Bank to offer a pre-paid card to beneficiaries which they can use to purchase commodities of their choice at WFP contracted retailers. - '• Commodity vouchers Commodity vouchers are used in places with less access to markets and can be exchanged for a standard food basket [fortified wheat flour, fortified sunflower oil, pulses and salt].
 WFP manages and contracts country-wide distributors and wholesalers who provide end-to-end solutions including commodities procurement, transportation, and last-mile distribution to communities.'
-120 - 5.1.11 On a quarterly basis the OCHA published regional maps of aid agency operational presence across the country. - 5.1.12 For updates on humanitarian aid, see Updates | ReliefWeb.
+130 - 5.1.11 In March 2022, Al Jazeera reported that the World Bank had '... approved a plan to use more than \$1bn from a frozen Afghanistan trust fund to finance urgently needed education, agriculture, health and family programmes...
+T The plan, which will bypass sanctioned Taliban authorities by disbursing the money through United Nations agencies and international aid groups...'131 - 5.1.12 On a quarterly basis the OCHA published regional maps of aid agency operational presence across the country. - 5.1.13 For updates on humanitarian aid, see Updates | ReliefWeb.

-&lt;sup>120 WFP, 'Cash-Based Transfers in Afghanistan January 2022', 23 January 2022
+130 WFP, 'Cash-Based Transfers in Afghanistan January 2022', 23 January 2022